uber-go/guide/style.md

 </td></tr>
 </tbody></table>

+Either with an embedded struct or an embedded interface, the embedded type places limits on the evolution of the type.

+- Adding methods to an embedded interface is a breaking change.
+- Removing methods from an embedded struct is a breaking change.
+- Removing the embedded type is a breaking change.
+- Replacing the embedded type, even with an alternative that satisfies the same interface, is a breaking change.

-Although writing these delegate methods is tedious, it hides an implementation detail, leaves more opportunities for change, and also eliminates indirection for discovering the full List interface in documentation.
+Although writing these delegate methods is tedious, the additional effort hides an implementation detail, leaves more opportunities for change, and also eliminates indirection for discovering the full List interface in documentation.

 ## Performance